 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately assigned and fully credentialed teachers.
 In 2021-22, 100% of teachers were appropriately assigned and credentialed in subject areas according to the HR audit and the number of misassignments is 0.
 In 2022-23, 100% of teachers were appropriately assigned and credentialed in subject areas according to the HR audit and the number of misassignments is 0.
 100% of teachers will be fully credentialed and appropriately assigned for the pupils they are teaching.
-Principal Walkthrough Observation Tool for schoolwide Tier I high- quality instructional practices, including, but not limited to, GLAD, GRR, Guided Reading, Integrated/Designated ELD, etc. In 2019-20, prior to COVID-19 and school closure, the district and school site leaders were beginning the process of implementing principal walkthroughs and were suspended.
-The 2021-22 data will be established as the baseline.
-Principal Walkthrough Observations were not collected this year.
+Principal Walkthrough Observation Tool for schoolwide Tier I high- quality instructional practices, including, but not limited to, GLAD, GRR, Guided Reading, Integrated/Designated ELD, etc. COVID-19 and school Principal Walkthrough Observations were not collected this year.
 In 2021-22, prior to COVID-19 and school closure, the district and school site leaders were beginning the process of implementing principal walkthroughs and were suspended.
 However, due to COVID-related health concerns, each site principal established their own walkthroughs based on their need and instructional focus.
 Classrooms walkthroughs were conducted by the District Cabinet leadership team alongside school principals 2 times at each school site throughout the year.
 Observation data were informally collected and shared with each site principal at the conclusion of the walkthroughs.
 However, no formal data was collected.
-The Principal Walkthrough 85% of CSD teachers will implement Tier I high-quality instructional practices according to the Principal Walkthrough Observation Tool.
+The Principal Walkthrough Observation Protocol 85% of CSD teachers will implement Tier I high-quality instructional practices according to the Principal Walkthrough Observation Tool.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Formal data was collected.
-The principal walkthrough will be re- established in the 2022-23 school year with a defined tool to collect data and used as a baseline to evaluate our instructional programs. and formal data collection will be re- established in the 2023-24 school year with a defined tool to collect data and used as a baseline to evaluate our instructional programs.
-Professional Development, Training & Staff Collaboration Time Evaluations/Reflection s Tool 2020-21, based on the total responses from the PD Evaluation Surveys from teachers/staff, 70% of teachers/staff indicated that the professional development, training & staff collaboration was an effective use of their time.
-2021-22, based on the total responses from the PD Evaluation Surveys from teachers/staff, 71.54% of teachers/staff indicated that the professional development, training & staff collaboration was an effective use of their time with a rating of 4 or 5 out of 5 with 5 being the most effective.
-In 2022-23, based on staff evaluation surveys from all the districtwide professional learning days, on average, 71.2% of teachers/staff indicated that the professional learning, training & staff collaboration time was an effective use of their time with a rating of 4 or 5 out of 5 with 5 being the most effective.
-Based on the total responses from the PD Evaluation Surveys, at least 90% or more of teachers/staff will indicate that the professional development, training & staff collaboration was an effective use of their time.
-Voluntary Instructional Coaching & Support and Teachers 2020-21, approximately 20% of teachers received some form of 2021-22, approximately 20% of teachers received some form of 2022-23, approximately 70% of teachers received some form of Increase the percent of teachers receiving instructional (cognitive) coaching
+The principal walkthrough will be reestablished in the 2022-23 school year with a defined tool to collect data and used as a baseline to evaluate our instructional programs. and formal data collection will be re- established in the 2023-24 school year with a defined tool to collect data and used as a baseline to evaluate our instructional programs.
+Professional Development, Training & Staff Collaboration Time Evaluations/Reflection s Tool total responses from the PD Evaluation Surveys from 2021-22, based on the total responses from the PD Evaluation Surveys from teachers/staff, 71.54% of teachers/staff indicated that the professional development, training & staff collaboration was an effective use of their time with a rating of 4 or 5 out of 5 with 5 being the most effective.
+In 2022-23, based on staff evaluation surveys from all the districtwide professional learning days, on average, 71.2% of teachers/staff indicated that the professional learning, training & staff collaboration time was an effective use of their time.
+79.3% of teachers/staff indicated that the professional learning topic and materials shared were relevant Based on the total responses from the PD Evaluation Surveys, at least 90% or more of teachers/staff will indicate that the professional development, training & staff collaboration was an effective use of their time.